brianwalborn/home-lab/raspberry-pi/parallel-ssh.md

     read -s -p "Password: " pass

     echo "$pass" | pssh -h ~/.pssh_host_file -i -x '-tt' -t 1800 -I "$*"
-    me@one:~$ sudo chmod +x /usr/bin/spssh
     ```
     - The `-x` argument lets us pass in the `-tt` `ssh` argument, which forces tty allocation
     - The `-t` argument increases the default `pssh` timeout of 30 seconds to 1800 seconds

-    Now we can run sudo commands on multiple nodes at once:
+    Now we can make our new command executable and run `sudo` commands on multiple nodes at once:
     ```
+    me@one:~$ sudo chmod +x /usr/local/bin/spssh
     me@one:~$ spssh sudo apt -y update
     Password: [1] 04:35:08 [SUCCESS] localhost
     [sudo] password for me: